webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 can use semicolons to specify as many curves as there are frames in your animation.

-The following examples show how these response curves behave.
+The following examples show how these response curves behave, usually by slowing the start and end points.
 Each ''x'' axis represents the animation's elapsed time, and the ''y'' axis represents its progress, so the more the line curves vertically along the way, the faster the animation proceeds at that point.

 <div style="display:inline-block;max-width:170px">
  0.42 0 1 1